freak3dot/wp-smart-honeypot/README.md

 The website still gets trackback spam.
 That's harder to figure out a solution, because a trackback is sort of meant to be done by computers.
 Really the only solution for trackback spam is to turn off trackbacks.

+More information about the concepts at work here: http://www.smartfile.com/blog/captchas-dont-work-how-to-trick-spam-bots-with-a-smarter-honey-pot/